wp-plugins/wp-attention-boxes/readme.txt

 Sometimes you just want to call out attention to a particular important message, or quote, or a collection of links, in a bright yellow box, or similar, in a Blog post.
 And you might do this a lot in your blog entries.

-This plugin keeps a snippet library of these stylized DIV's, and makes them immediately accessible in your edit post page by clicking a button on your html-mode toolbar.
+This plugin keeps a snippet library of these stylized DIV's, and makes them immediately accessible in your edit post page by clicking one of your DIV's that is lined up underneath your editor.

 The contact page for this plugin is: <a href="http://stevebailey.biz/blog/wp-attention-boxes" target="_blank">Wp Attention Boxes</a>